StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 - OpenOrCreate Database: Returns a read/write database object.
 - Open ReadOnly Database: Returns a read-only database object.

 The database is closed when it is disposed.

-TODO: Determine if we want to allow maintenance transactions to complete if closed asynchronously, e.g., GC.
-This would make asynchronous disposal work differently than synchronous disposal, though.
+Any in-progress maintenance transactions (e.g., GC) are rolled back.

 ## Read-Only Database APIs